-The proposal of study approved by the scientific committee of "Department of Psychology, Karaj Branch, Islamic Azad

-University, Karaj, Iran" psychology department and all patients signed consent form participate in the present study.
-Approval from Institutional Ethics Committee of physiotherapy center of Rasht was obtained in Iran also to carry out the research.
+The proposal of study approved by the scientific committee of "Department of Psychology, Karaj Branch, Islamic Azad University, Karaj, Iran" psychology department and all patients signed consent form participate in the present study.
+Approval from institutional ethics committee of physiotherapy center of Rasht was obtained in Iran also to carry out the research.
 It was a semi-experimental research in pre-test and post-test design together with control group to assess the efficacy of ACT in 2 times frames (before-after the program).
 An ACT program administered one session per week for explaining techniques, practice, and feedback and share their experience for 8 weeks beside 30-45 min' daily home practice [Table 1].
-The process of framing the program was based on the quid lines provided by Kabat-Zinn, Morone (2008a, 2008b and 2007) (16-19) and some adaptation done for the patients involved in the study.
+The process of framing the program was based on the guid lines provided by Kabat-Zinn, and Morone (2008a, 2008b and 2007) (16-19) and some adaptation were done for the patients involved in the study.
 The control group was not offered any type of intervention in the research project.
-Consequently, they underwent the normal routines in healthcare including physiotherapy and medicine.
+Consequently, underwent the normal routines in healthcare including physiotherapy and medicine.
+The sessions conducted in Bahar Counseling Center in Rasht.
+Sessions took 8 weeks, and each session lasted for 60 min.
+Table 1 shows the details of the intervention session's content, which was prepared according to books and to previous studies(16-19).